Things to Do in Phoenix With Kids

 - Looking for a park?
 There are lots!
 Try Northsight Park in Scottsdale or this list of parks

 - AZ Air Time (trampolines) has lots to do for kids of all ages

-- Check out Pump It Up in Scottsdale
+- Check out Pump It Up to get out the wiggles.

-- Take your family to Butterfly Wonderland in Scottsdale to see butterflies
+- Take your family to Butterfly Wonderland to see butterflies.

-- Check out Florence Ely Nelson Desert Park
+- Take a nature hike and then play at Florence Ely Nelson Desert Park

 - Check out Uptown Alley for bowling, arcades, and food